pankajmalik05/bankappdemo/README.md

+### Bankappdemo

+## Front End
-# bankappdemo
+  # Modifications
+  - change Base_URL in src/proxy.js to hosted server url
   # Running
   - yarn
   - yarn android
   # Build Instructions for Android

-    1) open project diractory in terminal
+  - open project diractory in terminal
-    2) type command "cd android"
+  - type command "cd android"
-    3) type "gradlew assembleRelease" if this command does'nt work then type "./gradlew assembleRelease"
+  - type  type "./gradlew assembleRelease"
-    4) you will find your APK in "projectRoot\android\app\build\outputs\apk\release\" diractory
+  - you will find your APK in   "projectRoot\android\app\build\outputs\apk\release\" directory

+## Back End
+  # Modifications
+  - change mongodbOnline in Config/db.js to  Database url
+  # Running
+  - node server
+  # Hosting on Heroku
+  - create account on heroku
+  - create an app with name of your choice
+  - download the heroku cli for windows
+  - type command "heroku login" in terminal and follow steps to deploy and get server url for client